-For the Casimir pre-PhD programme, the master thesis project has a different structure; see 5.3.1.
+For the Casimir pre-PhD programme, the Thesis Project has a different structure; see 5.3.1.
+Regulations governing the Master Thesis projects are stated in article 7.3.

 5.1.2 Obligatory Modules, 12 EC

 The Applied Physics core programme includes compulsory math and ethics modules.